Guess the Carbs in each Apple:

-But with diabetes, carbs must be balanced with insulin (either injected or internally produced) or exercise to keep blood sugars normal (another important part of a long, healthy life).
+But with diabetes, carbs must be balanced with insulin (either injected or internally produced) or exercise to keep blood sugars normal (another important part of long, healthy life).
 Balancing carbs with insulin lets you keep your blood sugars controlled, and carb counting is an important tool for doing this.

 So, How Many Carbs In The Apples?

 On a gram scale, the Rome apple on the left weighs 238 grams, while the Gala on the right weighs 139 grams.
 Since apples are 13% carbohydrate by weight, the carbohydrate content of each apple is: